achtnullzwei/Doorman/docs/en/changelog/firmware.md

 ## 2024.11.2
 ### ✨ Improvements
-- **Fixed open door command**
+- **Fixed open door telegram**
-   Use the short open door command instead of the long one (with serial number) as this seems to cause issues on some setups.
+   Use the short open door telegram instead of the long one (with serial number) as this seems to cause issues on some setups.

 ## 2024.11.1
 ### ✨ Improvements